-Jan Sharry has been recognized by Chambers USA, Chambers & Partners, 2008-2015 as a leading corporate securities and mergers and acquisitions lawyers.
+Jan Sharry has been recognized by Chambers USA, Chambers & Partners, 2008-2016, as a leading corporate securities and mergers and acquisitions lawyer.
 Over the course of her distinguished career, Jan has served as a trusted advisor to numerous corporations (public and privately held) and private equity firms navigating complex multi-national transactions and capital raises.
 For more than 35 years, her straightforward, common sense approach to difficult negotiations and legal issues has provided executives and their boards with creative and workable solutions aimed at achieving timely, cost-effective results.

 Whether Jan is negotiating large transactions for companies such as American Airlines Group, Inc., WhiteWave Foods or Rise Energy, advising a Board of Directors or one of its committees on fiduciary duty or conflicts issues, assisting in an initial public offering for companies such as Matador Resources Corporation, providing counsel for the issuance of new debt or equity securities, advising public companies on their SEC filings and press releases, counseling companies dealing with disgruntled shareholders, or assisting private equity firms in their acquisition, divestiture or restructurings of portfolio companies, Jan is regularly sought after by clients seeking guidance on some of their most important matters and transactions.